You see a company that’s advertising ridiculously low rates for replacement windows.

 “Most of these guys aren’t squaring and leveling off to make sure that the window operates properly,” John said.
 “And they’re literally just closing up the opening on the exterior with silicone and in most cases prime painters caulk on the interior.”

 There are more steps needed during your window installation in order to prevent future problems to your home.
-Exterior flashing is one of them.
-It’s a thin continuous piece of material that creates a seal around the exterior of your window to avert leaks from water and drafts.
+Exterior capping is one of them.
+It’s a piece of aluminum wrapped around the exterior woodwork that creates a seal around your window to avert leaks from water and drafts.

 Another important component to the flashing is the drip cap, which deflects rain and allows it to drain downwards.
 Without it, water will seep into the wall cavity and form mold and wood rot behind your siding that you won’t be able to see with the naked eye.
 By the time it’s discovered, it’s going to cost you an arm and a leg to fix running into thousands of dollars.

 Want to assure there’ll be zero chances for drafts in your home?
 That spray foam will cost you extra.
 If your windows need stop molding, which helps holds the window in place, that’s also an additional cost at most of these contractors.